 EXPLANATION OF OUR STANDARD LAYOUT AND TRANSCRIPT CODE

 We hope that this guide to our standard format and transcript code is useful in clarifying exactly what our service provides and what your transcript will include.
-Our transcriptionists use standard script style templates for the layout and formatting of all transcriptions, and we are happy to send you a sample to see if this meets your needs.
-If you require something different or specific to your project or in your house style, we would be happy to accommodate you, but please be aware this may impact on transcription time and costs.
+Our transcriptionists use standard script style templates for the layout and formatting of all transcriptions.
+If you require something specific to your project or in your house style, we'd be happy to accommodate you, but please be aware this may impact on transcription time and costs.

 We always provide a Transcript Code for each document, with each participant identified where possible, together with easily understood codes for inaudible words, or queries.
 We also provide audio time markers on transcripts from digital recordings so that you can relisten to any unclear sections if necessary.
 We list any 'best guesses' for individual words and if something is unclear or inaudible, we will mark it as such.
 We never make up dialogue; our transcripts always reflect exactly what can be heard on the recording - no more, no less.